LLNL/shroud/docs/types.rst

 However a destructor may be automatically called for some C++ stl classes.
-For example, a function which returns a ``std::string`` will have its value copied into Fortran memory since the function's returned object will be destructed when the C++ wrapper returns.
+For example, a function which returns a ``std::string`` will have its value copied into Fortran memory since the function's returned object will be destroyed when the C++ wrapper returns.
 If a function returns a ``char *`` value, it will also be copied into Fortran memory.
 But if the caller of the C++ function wants to transfer ownership of the pointer to its caller, the C++ wrapper will leak the